mlaimail77/artem/README.md

 ## How Does Artto Judge Art?

-Artto looks at art through several lenses:
+Artto looks at art through several lenses.
+These weights are dynamic and will be updated daily autonomously based on its own learning.
 - How innovative is it technically?
 (8%)
 - Is it artistically strong?
 (20%)
 - Does it matter culturally?
 (12%)